-Symbols are a very important part of any culture.
-They depend on a meaning of a symbol that if taken outside the context would be meaningless or could have a completely different meaning in another culture.
-Gestures, flags, or symbols of love and hate are all part of symbolism in cultures.
-Therefore, a symbol is not in fact language, because a symbol is something that has a different meaning than its abstract meaning.
+Symbols are a very important part of culture.
+A symbol is meaningless when taken out of context, however, or it may have a completely different meaning in another culture.
+Gestures, flags, or symbols of love and hate are all symbols.
+A symbol is something that has a different meaning than its abstract meaning.

-Flags can symbolize religion, nationalism or patriotism depending on the context and what is meant by the flag in the culture.
-On the other hand, a hand gesture can mean for instance you are crazy in one culture and simply mean you got a phone call in another!
+Flags can symbolize religion, nationalism, or patriotism depending on the context and the meaning that is conferred by a flag in a particular culture.
+As well, gestures can have very different meanings, depending on the cultural context.
+For example, certain hand gestures can mean you are excited in 1 culture but simply that you received a phone call in another!

-Another important part of a given culture is language.
-While different societies can share a language, certain slangs and expressions are usually specific for each culture and society.
-Language is defined as a group of symbols that a group of people use to communicate with each other.
-Language can be defined as verbal, written and sign language.
+Another important part of every culture is language.
+While different societies can share a language, certain slang words and expressions are usually specific to particular cultures and societies.
+Language is defined as a group of symbols that people use to communicate with each other.
+Language can be verbal, written, or sign language.

 In certain cultures, language and gender interact with each other.
-A female uses certain pronouns, suffixes and prefixes that are different from those a male uses.
+A woman uses certain pronouns, suffixes, and prefixes that are different from those a man uses.
 Additionally, certain expressions and idioms can be gender-specific.
 These differences are an important part of the culture.
-Someone who learns a new language might get the basics, but he or she would understand these cultural differences only if they visit the society and get involved with the people.
+Someone who learns a new language might understand the basics of it, but would understand the cultural differences only if they visit the society that uses that language and interact with the people who live there.

-In English-based cultures such differences are minimum.
+In societies that predominantly speak English, such differences are minimal.
 Most words come in a neutral form that is genderless.
-Policeman and policewoman is a word that can be gender specific in English while the word police officer is a neutral term.
+For instance, “policeman” and “policewoman” are words that can be gender-specific in English, while the term “police officer” is neutral.

 Language differences can also be related to race or ethnicity.
-For instance, the slang for Afro-Americans such as nigger might be common among black individuals but are considered disrespectful if used by a white person.
+For example, slang words referring to people from specific backgrounds or cultures may be common among people from those cultures, but are considered disrespectful if used by a person of a different background.

-What we define is right or wrong and what governs our moral compass is usually what we call values.
-Values can be defined as a collective of shared ideas, norms, and morals that define right from wrong.
-Values can also include what is good or bad for you, what is desirable and what you should avoid.
+Values are what we define as right or wrong and what govern our moral compass.
+Values can be defined as a collective of shared ideas, norms, and morals that differentiate right from wrong.
+Values can also include what is good or bad for you, what is desirable, and what you should avoid.

-In the United States, sociologists identified ten important values that can define the American set of shared values.
-These values can be in fact generalized to any society and one can argue that a society to be functional must have at least these ten values among the citizens.
+In the United States, sociologists have identified 10 important values that define what they call the American set of shared values.
+However, these values can be generalized to any society; indeed, one can argue that for a society to be functional, its citizens must share at least these 10 values, and often more.

-People in the United States share the value of equality.
-People in any society want to be moral, humane and help those in need.
-People always seek freedom and the right to express themselves.
-Finally, unfortunately, the feeling of superiority is still shared in many communities all over the world which can lead to problems in the society.
+People in the United States also share the value of equality — to be moral and humane, and to help those in need.
+Relatedly, Americans seek freedom and the right to express themselves.

-Mores are values that have moral and ethical relationship to the culture.
-Taboos are very strong mores that if violated can be extremely offensive to the people of a certain culture.
+Mores are values that are based on a culture’s moral and ethical beliefs.
+Taboos are very strong mores that if violated can be extremely offensive to people in that culture.
 These norms are part of informal values.

-Laws are formal norms that cannot be violated in the society without facing legal consequences.
-For instance, stealing is against formal norms and is criminalized by the law.
+Laws are formal norms that cannot be violated in the society without legal consequences.
+For example, stealing violates the formal norms of most societies and is punishable by law.

 Cultural Change and Cultural Shock

-People who travel from one place to another might develop a cultural shock when they enter a society with a completely new and different culture.
-The differences in cultures might make it difficult for that individual to integrate and socialize in the new society.
-What is considered a complete aberration to him or her, might be considered as completely normal in the new society.
-Such shock might make the person anxious, frustrated or depressed.
+People who travel a lot can sometimes develop what is called culture shock when they enter a society with a completely new and different culture.
+The differences in cultures can make it difficult for these people to integrate and socialize in the new society.
+What is considered a complete aberration in their own culture might be considered as completely normal in a different society.
+Sometimes, culture shock can make a person anxious, frustrated, or depressed.

-The individual then undergoes an adjustment phase where his or her norms, values and beliefs start to change.
-Eventually, the individual enters the mastery phase where they become completely integrated with the new society and culture.
+The individual then undergoes an adjustment phase where their norms, values, and beliefs start to change.
+Eventually, the individual enters the mastery phase, where they become completely integrated into the new society and culture.

-Multi-cultures nowadays become common in any society because of easy immigration and transportation.
-Different ethnicities and cultures learn to work, live and accept each other.
-Eventually, cultural dilution happens, in which minorities adopt to the culture of the majority in the new society.
+Diverse societies are becoming more common around the world because of increased immigration and transportation.
+Different ethnicities and cultures learn to work and live together, and to accept each other.
+Eventually, however, cultural dilution often happens, in which minorities adopt the culture of the majority in the new society.